Uremic poisoning in Dogs

 Basics and possible causes

 The most common cause of uremia in dogs is chronic kidney disease (CKD).
 This condition often progresses slowly and can be caused by numerous factors such as genetic predisposition, infections, toxins, or diseases of other organs.
-Acute kidney injury, triggered by sudden events such as poisoning or severe dehydration, can also cause uremia.
+Acute kidney injury, triggered by sudden events like poisoning or severe dehydration, can also cause uremia.

 Nutrition is a factor that should not be underestimated.
 A high-protein diet can put additional strain on the kidneys, especially in dogs that already suffer from kidney weakness.
 Certain medications can also negatively affect kidney function.